-- Wrap both halves of the bun in aluminum foil, ensuring that all sides are covered.
+- Wrap both halves of bun in aluminum foil, ensuring all sides are covered.

 What good is a juicy burger without a side of crispy fries?
-If you have a few to-go containers from last night's meal stashed in your fridge, you’re probably wondering what’s the best way to reheat a burger and fries.
-Rada says you have a couple of options to get the job done.
-First, let’s tackle the burger.
-To reheat a cheeseburger, you’re going to want to use the oven method.
+Rada says you have a couple of options to reheat your fries effectively.
 If you plan on reheating your burger and fries together, allow for some extra time in the oven.
-Here are the two methods Rada recommends to reheat a burger and fries.
+Here are the two methods Rada recommends:

-- Using a large, heavy skillet, heat up a little bit of oil until it’s nice and hot.
-FYI: You’ll want to use an oil with a high smoking point (think corn, peanut or canola vs. olive) to make sure it doesn’t burn and ruin your delicious fries.
+- Using a large, heavy skillet, heat up a bit of oil.
+Use oil with a high smoking point (think corn, peanut, or canola vs. olive) to ensure it doesn’t burn your fries.

-- Once your pan is hot, add your fries.
-Make sure you don’t crowd the pan and give your fries plenty of room to heat up.
+- Once pan is hot, add fries.
+Don’t crowd the pan and give fries plenty of room.

-- Keep moving your fries around until they are crispy and golden on all sides.
+- Keep moving fries around until they’re crispy and golden on all sides.

-- Let your fries rest on a few layers of paper towel until all of the excess oil has drained.
+- Let fries rest on a few layers of paper towel until all excess oil has drained.